 - We recommend tea tree oil (antibacterial and antifungal) and baby oil (which also has a nice scent).

-Only wear shoes when you need to.
+A tip to prevent and treat ingrown toenails is to only wear shoes when you need to.
 At home, go barefoot or use footwear that leaves your toes uncovered.

 Main image from © wikiHow.com